Fermion Mass Hierarchies, Large Lepton Mixing and Residual Modular Symmetries: Large mixing angles without fine-tuning

 which, by taking into account the \(1 \sigma\) range for \(r\) in Table~\ref{tab:globalFit}, isolates a viable region in the plane of coupling constants.
 We show this region in the plane of \(g_2/g_3\) and \(g_1/g_3\) in Figure~\ref{fig:S4cusp}.
 Contours refer to a Barbieri-Giudice measure of fine-tuning for the ratio of neutrino mass-squared differences, given by \( \max\{|\partial \ln r/ \partial \ln \tilde g_2|,|\partial \ln r/ \partial \ln \tilde g_3|\}\).
 At the model best-fit point, it has an acceptable value of \(2.9\).
 Additionally, the \(3\sigma\) ranges for \(\tilde g_{2,3}\) are not especially narrow.

 The result of the fit of this \(S_4'\) model is summarised in the last column of Table~\ref{tab:pheno}.
 The viable region in the \(\tau\) plane corresponds to a neutrino spectrum with NO and is located very close to \(\tau_\text{sym} = \omega\), as can be seen from the magnified plot on the right side of Figure~\ref{fig:tau}.
+The annular form of the region is explained by the fact that the phase of \((\tau - \omega)\) has no effect on the observables, as it enters only through \(\epsilon\) and its effects are suppressed by the smallness of \(|\epsilon|\).
+Therefore, in the regime \(\tau \simeq \omega\) this model is effectively described by 8 rather than 9 parameters.

 2mm In summary, in the vicinity of the symmetric point, i.e.~for small \(|\epsilon|\), this model can naturally lead to the observed charged-lepton mass hierarchies, see eq.~\eqref{eq:S4_omega_CL_ratios}.
 The neutrino mass-squared difference ratio \(r\) is, in this region, insensitive to \(\epsilon\) and depends only on the two ratios \(\tilde g_{2,3}\) of neutrino couplings, see eq.~\eqref{eq:S4_cusp_r}.
 Furthermore, it is not especially sensitive to these couplings.
 Finally, since light neutrino masses vanish in the symmetric point, the symmetric limit allows for a generic mixing matrix (case 4 of section~\ref{sec:natural}).
 Therefore, the fit is not expected to be tuned in a way that compensates some `wrong PMNS' symmetric prediction.
 In fact, we have numerically verified that sending \(\tau \to \omega\) (\(\epsilon \to 0\)) has almost no effect on the values of mixing angles.
 This can be understood by considering, in turn, each of the contributions to the mixing matrix.
 The rotation to the mass basis in the neutrino sector, on the one hand, is independent of \(\epsilon\) in the region of interest, see eq.~\eqref{eq:S4_cusp_Mnu}, and thus has a well-defined limit as \(\epsilon \to 0\) (it is unchanged) even though light neutrinos become massless.
 This rotation depends only on the ratios \(\tilde g_{2,3}\) of neutrino couplings.
 On the other hand, one can check that the charged-lepton rotation arising from the diagonalisation of \(M_e M_e^\dagger\), with \(M_e^\dagger\) given in eq.~\eqref{eq:S4_cusp_Me}, also has a well-defined limit as \(\epsilon \to 0\) even though two of the three charged leptons become massless.
 This limiting form closely matches the rotation obtained for finite, non-zero \(\epsilon\), and depends only on the ratios \(\tilde \alpha_{3,4,5}\) of charged-lepton couplings.